mightymango/parse-mailtrap-adapter/README.md

 ```

 ### Template
-The path you pass to the email adapter must be a directory and not a file, this path must contain 2 mandatory files `html.jade` and `style.less` you can do your template as you like with the [CSS rules that emails supports](https://www.campaignmonitor.com/css/) in the template you can use 3 variables:
+The path you pass to the email adapter must be a directory and not a file, this path must contain 2 mandatory files `html.jade` and `style.less`.
+In the template you can use 3 variables:

-- appName //This is the name of your parse app
+- #{appName} //This is the name of your parse app
-- link //This is the link for reset the password
+- #{link} //This is the link for reset the password
-- user //This is a Parse object with the current user, so you can use any field in your User class of parse for example the user name `#{user.get('username')}`
+- #{user} //This is a Parse object with the current user, so you can use any field in your User class of parse for example the user name `#{user.get('username')}`

-### Contributing
-This module is pull request friendly in the develop branch feel free of send new features or bug fixes.

-If you find a bug please open an issue.

 ### License MIT